Perturbative approach to $f(R)$-gravitation in FLRW cosmology: Introduction

-Various models based on the $f(R)$ theory have been suggested.
-Two of popular versions of the theory are, for example, the model $f(R)=R+\alpha R^2$ (with $\alpha$ being a coefficient independent of $R$ and other curvature values) used to explain the accelerated expansion of the Universe during the inflationary era \cite{DeFelice:2010aj,Starobinsky:1980te}, and the model $f(R )=R+\beta/R$ (with the coefficient $\beta$ independent of $R$ and other curvature values) used to explain the accelerated expansion of the Universe in the late epochs including the present one (the dark energy problem) \cite{DeFelice:2010aj}, etc. Each $f(R)$ model can explain some phenomena in some period of the Universe evolution, but none of them is perfect and powerful enough to describe different phenomena beyond the GR in different cosmic times.
+Various models based on the $f(R)$ theory have been suggested, but, so far, to our knowledge, most works have been devoted to models with $f(R)$ of specific forms rather than a general one.
+For example, two of popular versions (see, for instance, also \cite{Nojiri:2003ft}) of this theory are the model with $f(R)=R+\alpha R^2$ (with $\alpha$ being a coefficient independent of $R$ and other curvature quantities) used to explain the accelerated expansion of the Universe during the inflationary era \cite{DeFelice:2010aj,Starobinsky:1980te}, and the model with $f(R )=R+\beta/R$ (with the coefficient $\beta$ independent of $R$ and other curvature quantities) used to explain the accelerated expansion of the Universe in the late epochs including the present one (the dark energy problem) \cite{DeFelice:2010aj}, etc. A combination of the models of these two types can make a good model for both the early and the late Universe (for some other models, see, for example, \cite{Ky:2019gbj} and references therein).
+Each $f(R)$ model can explain some phenomena in some period of the Universe's evolution, but none of them is perfect and powerful enough to describe different phenomena beyond the GR in different cosmic times.
+To our knowledge, it is still difficult to conclude which is the right model and in most cases (see, for example, recent work \cite{Nojiri:2019fft}) they are combined with the introduction of additional, usually scalar (or pseudo-scalar), fields such as axions and axion-like ones when the problem of the dark matter is also incorporated in a non-geometric way which we don't follow here.
+This makes the matters more cumbersome because of problems with quantum field theory and it is not clear yet if the dark matter has a particle physics origin.
+Instead, because of its visual gravitational effect we prefer to treat the dark matter as the geometric background of space-time or other geometric origin (see, e.g., \cite{P.Ky,Boehmer:2007kx}).
+Some models considered in \cite{Nojiri:2006gh} are claimed to be realistic but they seem to be compatible only with the Solar System and cosmology without a cosmological constant.
 Regardless any model is considered, to solve the corresponding (extended) Einstein equation occupies a central position.\\